International Trade & Business Law LLM

-You may select electives from our wide range of upper-level courses in the area of international law, international economic law and policy, business law, and economic development.
+You may select electives from our wide range of upper-level courses in the areas of international law, international economic law and policy, business law, and economic development.
 View the Course Schedules here.

 Applications are accepted and reviewed on a rolling basis.
 Given the small size of the program and its unique attributes, admission is highly competitive and early applications are strongly encouraged.